Southwest

 Finish your day with a mesmerizing sunset at Crescent Moon Picnic Site.
 This picturesque location offers a spectacular view of Cathedral Rock, reflecting the golden hues of the setting sun.

 So pack a picnic, bring a blanket, and immerse yourself in the serene beauty of this magical spot as the day comes to a close.
-P.S.
-This is where the famous Red Rock Crossing is!

 On your way to Crescent Moon Picnic Site, you’ll pass the viewpoint known as Lover’s Knoll.
 This is a great, free alternative for watching the sunset

-While there, you can witness a fantastic golden sunset cascading over Cathedral Rock.
-Parking is limited to about two spaces, so you’ll have to get there early to ensure you have a spot!
+Pro Tip: Parking is limited to about two spaces, so you’ll have to get there early to ensure you have a spot!

 Dinner at Mariposa Latin Inspired Grill

 After soaking in the beauty of the Sedona sunset, treat yourself to a memorable dinner at Mariposa Latin Inspired Grill.
 This fine-dining establishment, helmed by renowned Chef Lisa Dahl, offers an exquisite menu highlighting Latin American flavors with a focus on fresh, local ingredients.
-In addition, the floor-to-ceiling windows provide unobstructed views of the red rocks, making for a truly unforgettable dining experience!

 Stargazing with Sedona Stargazing Tours